jacksleight/blade-snip/README.md

 This is primarily intended as a development tool, it’s usually best to break things down into actual partials or components once you’re done prototyping.
 That being said, there could be other use cases.

-If you find this useful I'd love to hear about it.

 ## Installation

 Run the following command from your project root: